DanielRota/DanielRota/README.md

 ![](https://komarev.com/ghpvc/?username=your-github-username)

-### Hello!
-My name is Daniel!
-I'm an IT Student and Developer!
+### Hey!
+My name is Daniel and I'm an IT Student and Developer!

 ✨ Skills: